Everything you need to know about non-secure pages

 How to fix a “not secure” website

 For the reasons noted above, a “not secure” warning needs to be addressed ASAP.
-The upside is there’s a simple solution – an SSL certificate
+The upside is there’s a simple solution that we have already discussed – adding an SSL certificate

 You can add an SSL certificate to your site in a few different ways, including through a hosting service.
 The most popular free SSL hosting companies are: